Articles and Essays

 John Giorno’s poetry

-November 3, 2008
+Originally published on November 3, 2008

 Until recently, John Giorno cut only the vaguest of profiles in my countercultural imagination.
 I knew he was an old school bohemian Buddhist guy who lived in lower Manhattan, occupying a loft above the famous bunker once inhabited by William Burroughs.
 I knew Giorno had something to do with poetry and music and performance, but that was mostly based on the John Giorno Poetry System record I bought long ago with Laurie Anderson and Burroughs on it.
 Long ago I attended a public event at Giorno’s loft, where I sat on a cushion for hours and watched a Tibetan high-hat propitiate the demons in an elaborate chöd ceremony that closed with a feast.
-Beyond that, I had little sense of Giorno, and figured that his poetry, which I had never stumbled across, was a sort of bowery basement take on the usual hippy-Beat mix of sex, drugs, and dharma.
+Beyond that, I had little sense of Giorno, and figured that his poetry, which I had never stumbled across, was a sort of Bowery basement take on the usual hippy-Beat mix of sex, drugs, and dharma.

 After scarfing up Subduing Demons in America, Giorno’s terrific new career-spanning collection, I discovered that in some ways I was right: sex, drugs and dharma are the main dishes on the table, along with violence, despair, and supernovas.
 But the meal itself proved to be as profound, unnerving, and hypnotic as the ritual repast that the chöd lamas offer to the hungry ghosts.
 The poems begin in the early 1960s when, as Marcus Boon explains in his limpid and illuminating introduction, the young Long Island boy met, befriended, and in some cases made love with artists like Robert Rauschenberg, Jasper Johns, and Andy Warhol.
 Giorno decided to apply their Pop appropriation strategies to poetry.
 The result are a series of striking found poems, at once quotidian and luminescent, whose words are lifted from newspapers, recipe books, and porn.
 These poems both embody and dissolve their era, and they have an impersonality and formal playfulness that allies Giorno more with his artist pals than with the vast pack of confessional and expressionistic post-Beat underground poets—most of whom are, to my ear, far more interesting as a cultural phenomena than they are good.
 Giorno is very interesting, and he is very very good.

 In 1967, Giorno started presenting his poems as part of larger “multisensory” events that featured Moogs and light shows and his own increasingly physical performance.
 These rousing shingdigs were influential, even prophetic, but as Boon points out, all of the poems began life as words on a page and are perfectly at home there as well.
 While flowing smoothly from vernacular speech, Giorno’s late 60s poems are also deeply psychedelic, but not in a trippy dippy way.
 Rather, it is a psychedelia rooted in perceptual and linguistic distortion of ordinary, sometimes grim reality—visionary appropriation, you could call it.
-Giorno’s most unusual formal device is to present his sample-saturated verse in two mirrored columns whose lines sutter and repeat and whose mutual reflections echo and interpenetrate one another.
+Giorno’s most unusual formal device is to present his sample-saturated verse in two mirrored columns whose lines stutter and repeat and whose mutual reflections echo and interpenetrate one another.
 From “Cunt”:

 A yell